tlourenzo/wingmen-racer/README.md

 - Rui Furtado
 - Tome Lourenco

-In 24h hours we’ve learned LibGDX, Modelling in 3D using Blendr, Working with Perspectives in 5 Sprints using Mini-Scrum
+In 24h hours we’ve learned LibGDX, Modelling in 3D using Blendr, Working with Perspectives in 5 Sprints using Scrum With this mini game we have won the HACKATHON'S 1st price! :)